antonkstk/usersubscriptions/README.md

 ### Service overview
 UserSubscriptionService provides you with the following API:

-* Fetch list of all products with pagination:
+* Fetch list of all products:
     ```
     curl "http://localhost:8080/api/v1/products?size={size}&page={page}"
     ```
+  This endpoint supports pagination to support use case with a big amount of data in DB.
 * Fetch single product:
     ```
     curl "http://localhost:8080/api/v1/products/{productId}"